$58.18-$72.07 hourly / $8,532.45-$10,570.21 monthly / $102,389.40-$126,842.52 annual

 Manages and personally participates in urgent and complicated support issues; advises management of situations that may require additional client support or escalation.

-Schedules technology service desk staff and operations to ensure adequate coverage during normal business hours, peak workload periods, and on-call support periods.
+Schedules technology service center desk staff and operations to ensure adequate coverage during normal business hours, peak workload periods, and on-call support periods.

 Monitors and reviews documentation of service requests and incidents from ticket creation through successful resolution to ensure completeness, consistent execution of solutions, and maintenance of desired service levels.